asmacdo/kind-node-memory-eviction/README.md

 ## Usage

-1. If necessary, remove existing kind cluster with `make delete-cluster`
+1. If necessary, remove existing kind cluster with `kind delete cluster`
 1. Spin up kind cluster with strict memory eviction policies.
 Set `BLOWUP_MINIMUM_MEMORY` environment variable to about 8Gi less than the total available memory, then run `make new-cluster`.